-- Where employees are now working a longer daily tour, the provisions set out in this Article governing the regular hours of work on a daily tour shall be adjusted accordingly. - ii) The normal daily extended tour shall be 11.25 consecutive hours in any 24-hour period, exclusive of a total of forty-five (45) minutes of unpaid mealtime.
+- Where employees are now working a longer daily shift, the provisions set out in this Article governing the regular hours of work on a daily shift shall be adjusted accordingly. - ii) The normal daily extended tour shall be 11.25 consecutive hours in any 24-hour period, exclusive of a total of forty-five (45) minutes of unpaid meal time.
 For hybrid schedules, there will be scheduled normal daily tours of seven and one-half (71⁄2) hours and 11.25 consecutive hours per day. - iii) Employees working an extended tour shall be entitled, subject to the exigencies of resident care, to paid relief periods during the tour of a total of forty-five (45) minutes.
-For hybrid schedules, there will also be shifts that provide for relief periods in accordance with Article 15.02. - iv) Scheduling issues will be resolved at the local level. - v) Where the Union and the Employer have agreed to or agree to an extended daily tour or hybrid schedule that differs from the normal daily extended tour, the proportion of unpaid time to hours of work shall maintain the same ratio as set out in paragraph ii) and iii) of this Article.
+For hybrid schedules, there will also be shifts that provide for relief periods in accordance with Article 15.02. - iv) Scheduling issues will be resolved at the local level.

-- (e) Payment for bereavement leave is based on 11.25 hours for extended tours.
-For hybrid schedules, the payment for bereavement leave shall be based on the length of scheduled shift. - (f) Payment for vacation and paid holidays for full-time employees is based on the equivalent to the 7.5-hour entitlement.
+- v) Where the union and the employer have agreed to or agree to an extended daily tour or hybrid schedule that differs from the normal daily extended tour, the proportion of unpaid time to hours of work shall maintain the same ratio as set out in paragraph ii) and iii) of this Article. - vi) Notwithstanding the foregoing, employees working the night shift (i.e. 7:00 pm to 7:00 a.m.) will receive a paid meal break of forty-five (45) minutes. - (e) Payment for bereavement leave is based on 11.25 hours for extended tours.
+For hybrid schedules, the payment for bereavement leave shall be based on the length of scheduled shift. - (f) Payment for vacation and paid holidays for full-time employees is based on the equivalent to the 7.5 hour entitlement.
 For clarity, payment for lieu days as a result of a paid holiday for full-time employees is paid at 7.5 hours. - (g) Shift and weekend premiums as per Article 16.07 will be paid for the same hours as applied to seven and one half (7.5) hour tours, the intention being that the total amount of shift or weekend premium will not change because of the move to extended tours or hybrid schedules. - (h) Overtime premium as set out in Article 16.01 shall be paid for all hours paid in excess of 11.25 hours on a scheduled extended tour or 75 hours bi-weekly averaged over the duration of a six (6) week schedule.